Global Experiential Learning Fund

 Applications will be routed to unit leaders and deans who will sign verifying that they support the proposal.

 Priorities will be given to applications submitted by April 15th for the following academic year.

 To submit your application, please click here.
 Select "Global Experiential Learning Fund" from the drop-down menu.

 Please contact Dr. Cody Hollist, interim director of the Global Experiences Office, at email@example.com or your College’s Global Experiences Coordinator.

-* All expenditures must follow University fiscal policies.
+* All expenditures must follow University, College, and Department fiscal policies.